buildpacks/rfcs/text/0000-remove-stacks-mixins.md

 An image without a specified Distribution is compatible with images specifying any Distribution.
 An image specifying a Distribution without a Version is compatible with images specifying any Versions of that Distribution.

-When an app image is rebased, `pack rebase` will fail if the new run image and previous run image have mismatched metadata.
-This check may be skipped for Distribution and Version by passing a new `--force` flag to `pack rebase`.
+When an app image is rebased, `rebaser` must fail if the new run image and previous run image have mismatched metadata.
+This check can be skipped for Distribution and Version by passing a new `--force` flag to `rebaser`.

 #### Example: buildpack.toml `targets` table